Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 3 (2)

 Where would you find the trachealis muscle?

-B. Superior to the larynx
+A. Superior to the larynx

 C. Between the esophagus and the trachea

-D. Between the larynx and the pharynx
+D. Between the trachea and the diaphragm

 E. Between the esophagus and the diaphragm